 Last updated: December 10, 2019

-The HIPAA Business Associate Agreement (“HIPAA BAA”) is a legal agreement made between you (“you” or “your”) and Square, Inc. and its affiliates (“Square,” “we,” “our,” or “us”) for the purpose of implementing the requirements of HIPAA to support the parties’ compliance requirements under HIPAA.
+The HIPAA Business Associate Agreement (“HIPAA BAA”) is a legal agreement made between you (“you” or “your”) and Block, Inc. and its affiliates (“Square,” “we,” “our,” or “us”) for the purpose of implementing the requirements of HIPAA to support the parties’ compliance requirements under HIPAA.
 The “Agreement” refers to the General Terms of Service entered into between you and Square governing your use of Square’s mobile applications, websites, software, hardware, and other products and services (collectively, the “Services”).
 Together with the Agreement, this HIPAA BAA will govern each party’s respective obligations regarding Protected Health Information (defined below).

 You represent and warrant that: (i) you have full legal authority to enter into this HIPAA BAA, (ii) you have read and understand this HIPAA BAA, and (iii) you agree to the terms of this HIPAA BAA.